Jonah Lomu

 At the height of his fame in the mid-1990s, Lomu became a globally recognised cultural icon of South Auckland and its Pasifika community.
-His performance at that Rugby World Cup and others that followed established him as "rugby union's biggest drawcard", just as the game turned fully professional, with him swelling attendances at any match where he appeared.
-Lomu's innovative position as a physically large winger was highly influential; for his impact on the gameplay of rugby union itself, he has been compared with Muhammad Ali, Don Bradman and Tiger Woods in their respective fields.
-He was appointed as a Member of the New Zealand Order of Merit, for services to rugby, in the 2007 Queen's Birthday Honours.
-Lomu was known for his humility, gentle nature, and passion.
+His performance at that Rugby World Cup and others that followed established him as "rugby union's biggest drawcard", just as the game turned fully professional, being a major audience pull in any match in which he appeared.
 He used his celebrity to support Pasifika community efforts and charities such as UNICEF, and often paid bills for his childhood friends in Māngere.

-In 1995 he was diagnosed with nephrotic syndrome, a serious genetic kidney disorder, and the disease had a significant impact on his playing career and wider life.
-By 2003 he was on dialysis, and in 2004 underwent a kidney transplant that saved his life.
-He turned his energy to being a Kidney Kids NZ ambassador, encouraging children with similar afflictions to seek treatment.
+Playing on the wing, Lomu finished his international career with 63 caps and 37 tries.
+Lomu was inducted into the International Rugby Hall of Fame on 9 October 2007, and the IRB Hall of Fame on 24 October 2011.

+In 1995 he was diagnosed with nephrotic syndrome, a genetic kidney disorder.
 After a period of hiatus, he returned to play domestically rather than internationally.
 Lomu played for several domestic New Zealand provincial or Super Rugby sides, and late in his career played club rugby in both Wales and France.
 These included the Auckland Blues, with whom he won the inaugural 1996 Super 12 Final with, Chiefs and Hurricanes, and Counties Manukau, Wellington, and later North Harbour and the Cardiff Blues.
 His illness forced his retirement from professional rugby in 2007 at the age of 32.
 After returning from abroad, Lomu died unexpectedly on 18 November 2015 at home in Auckland.
-The cause was a heart attack associated with his kidney condition.
-His death saw widespread tributes to him and his family, including condolences from Queen Elizabeth II and a haka performed by the pupils of his boyhood primary school.
-The New Zealand Parliament passed a national motion in honour of his life.